voioo/iac-pulumi-seminar/pages/section-2.md

 - We've seen how we got here
 - Now let's look at how we solve it
 - Connect past problems to current solutions
-- Setup for hands-on learning
+- Setup for demo

-Energy shift:
-- Moving from history to practical
-- From "why" to "how"
-- Getting ready for action
 -->

 ---
 layout: center
+hideInToc: true
 ---

 # Two Ways to Create Infrastructure